Spring training roundup: Nats top Astros as Strasburg deals

 Two-time National League Cy Young winner Jacob deGrom gave up just one hit, a Matt Carpenter solo homer, in four dominant innings and J.T.
 Davis homered as host New York defeated St. Louis in Port St. Lucie, Fla.
 Lane Thomas added a home run for the Cardinals.
 Giants 6, Rangers 4 (5 innings)

 Austin Slater singled and doubled, knocking in two runs, as visiting San Francisco beat Texas in a rain-shorted game that was called after five innings in Surprise, Ariz.
 Sam Travis homered for the Rangers and Todd Frazier drove in a pair with a double.
-Royals-Indians (canceled, rain)
+Cubs 3, Padres (ss) 2

+P.J.
+Higgins hit a game-tying double in the seventh, and a two-run error later in the inning led Chicago to a win over a San Diego split squad at Mesa, Ariz.
+Padres starter Cal Quantrill threw three scoreless, hitless innings, striking out three.
+Dodgers 4, Brewers 1 (7 innings)

+Corey Seager hit his first homer of the spring, and Los Angeles earned a rain-shortened win over Milwaukee at Phoenix.
+Dodgers starter Walker Buehler fanned four and walked three while throwing four innings of one-run ball.
+Mariners 4, Padres (ss) 2 (7 innings)

 Kansas City's home game against Cleveland was called off because of inclement weather in Goodyear, Ariz., after a steady downpour made field conditions too difficult to play.
 The game will not be made up.
 White Sox-Rockies (canceled, rain)